TA-Instruments/tadatakit/README.md

 The `tadatakit` library offers a robust suite of features designed to simplify and enhance the way you handle data from TRIOS JSON Export Feature.

-- **Dynamic Class Generation:** Automatically generates Python classes from the JSON schema.
-This feature ensures that the data models are always in sync with the latest schema definitions, reducing maintenance overhead and potential for human error.
+- **Dynamic Class Generation:** Automatically generates Python classes from the [TRIOS JSON Schema](https://software.tainstruments.com/schemas/TRIOSJSONExportSchema).
+This ensures that the data models are always in sync with the latest schema definitions.

 - **Pandas Integration:** Seamlessly converts data into [pandas](https://pandas.pydata.org/) DataFrames, making it easier to perform complex data analysis, visualization, and manipulation directly from experiment results.